Last updated on January 19th, 2022 at 06:55 pm

 Adsterra vs AdSense: Ad Formats

-AdSense provides a number of ad formats to its publishers.
+AdSense provides several ad formats to its publishers.
 The ad formats include display ads, text ads, link ads, in-feed native ads, in-article ads, vignette ads, anchor ads, and auto ads.
-The recent addition to the ad formats family is the auto ads that scans the content of the website and automatically place ads on the website and optimize the performance based on machine learning.
-Adsterra mainly has pop-unders as the primary ad format.
+The recent addition to the ad formats family is the auto ads that scans the content of the website and automatically place ads on the site and optimize the performance based on machine learning.
+Adsterra mainly has pop-unders as the original ad format.

 Adsterra vs AdSense: CPM Rates